-Personal protective equipment (PPE) is a type of safety gear that is designed to protect the wearer from injuries or infections that can occur in the workplace.
-PPE can include 7 items such as gloves, masks, respirators, goggles, helmets, earbuds, and protective clothing.
-The specific types of PPE that an individual should use depend on the nature of the work being done and the potential hazards that may be encountered.
+Personal protective equipment (PPE) is a type of safety gear to protect the industry’s workers from injuries or infections at the workplace.
+Personal protective equipment can include 7 items such as gloves, masks, respirators, goggles, helmets, earbuds, and protective clothing.
+The type of Protectives they wear depends on the nature of work and hazardous conditions.

-PPE is an important aspect of workplace safety, as it can help to protect workers from injuries, illnesses, and other health risks that may be present on the job.
+Wearing Protective Gear is important for the worker’s safety, as it can help to protect workers from injuries, illnesses, and other health risks.
 For example, workers in the healthcare department may use PPE such as gloves and masks to help prevent the spread of infections, while construction workers may use hard helmets and safety glasses to protect against falls and other accidents.
+For example, Worker in Pharmaceuticals wears helmets, while working in warehouse activities.

 Donning and doffing refers to the process of putting on and taking off personal protective equipment (PPE).
-Proper donning and doffing of PPE is important for ensuring that the PPE is used correctly and effectively, and for preventing contamination or cross-contamination.
+Proper donning and doffing of PPE are important to know that they are used correctly to prevent contamination or cross-contamination.

 Here are some general guidelines for donning and doffing PPE wear order: